tellor-io/api/README.md

 # Tellor API / api.tellorscan.com
-This repository allows you to create a local API for Tellor information.
-You can also use it with Tellor data without needing to run the code locally.
+This API allows you to query Tellor for network data.
+The API is hosted at https://api.tellorscan.io

 ### To use: